Buffalo Chicken Dip

 ingredients for buffalo chicken dip

-• Mayonnaise: Adds a creamy and tangy element to the dip.
-Use a high-quality brand, like Hellmann’s or Duke’s — it makes a huge difference.
+• Cream cheese & Mayonnaise: The creamy, tangy and rich base for the dip.
+When it comes to mayo, use a high-quality brand, like Hellmann’s or Duke’s—it makes a huge difference.

 • Shredded Pepper Jack cheese: Provides a creamy, melty texture and an extra layer of spiciness.

-• Crumbled Blue Cheese: Offers a tangy and sharp flavor, perfect for those who enjoy the classic Buffalo wing combination.
-Leave it out if you’re not a blue cheese fan!
+• Crumbled Blue Cheese: Gives the dip a tangy and sharp flavor, perfect for those who enjoy the classic Buffalo wing combination.
+Leave it out if you’re not a fan.

 • Jump to the printable recipe for precise measurements